The Port States & Roles of Spanning Tree Protocol (STP and RSTP)

 • Turn on portfast for machines used by end-users.

-• Lastly, set up the sockets for devices that don’t use STP as an edge port.
+• Lastly, the sockets for devices that don’t use STP as an edge port should be set up.

 Comparing The Port States & Roles of STP and RSTP